anyunyay/ITB13-capstone/agricart-admin/VISUAL_SCALING_REFERENCE.md

 ### Scenario 3: Accessibility User (175% Scaling)

-**With Current Settings (0.2):**
+**With Current Settings (0.4):**
-- 16px text becomes 3.2px
+- 16px text becomes 6.4px
-- 24px heading becomes 4.8px
+- 24px heading becomes 9.6px
-- 48px hero becomes 9.6px
+- 48px hero becomes 19.2px

 **User Experience:**
-- ❌ Content is unreadable
+- ⚠️ Content is quite small
-- ❌ Defeats purpose of accessibility scaling
+- ⚠️ May be difficult for some users
-- ❌ Not recommended
+- ✅ More reasonable than 0.2

 ---